 Parking is provided on site.
-A register of staff vehicles is available from the Operation's Manager and/or the Headteacher's PA.
+A register of staff vehicles is available from IT

 Visitors

 Visitors should enter through the main school gates and park either in the front visitors' car park (disabled parking available) or alternatively the main staff car park through the main gates of school.
 If parents are visiting the school, they must enter and register through the main school reception which is located at the front of the school.